What are the top Retail Cybersecurity challenges?

 • Secure SD-WAN: Retailers must secure their cloud-based, IT security stack, which includes internal – and external – facing applications.
 SASE solutions include SD-WAN capabilities, which enable faster changes to system architecture and provide integrated security—without adding additional complexity of security add-ons and overlays.

 • Zero-Trust Account Access: Often, IT leaders view the ZTA approach to security as too costly and time-consuming to implement.
-In SASE solutions, retail-centered ZTA requirements include microsegmentation to prevent risks associated with contactless payments and IoT.
+In SASE solutions, retail-centred ZTA requirements include microsegmentation to prevent risks associated with contactless payments and IoT.
 And automation reduces the time, effort, and cost of adopting this otherwise laborious process.

 In other words, consider adopting SASE solutions to secure retail operations and comply with new regulations whenever they change.